maybe-Silver/The-Silksong-Speedrunning-Mega-Thread/Routes/TERoutes.md

 A thread for an older reroute discussion for TE.
 It's no longer in use, but contains various timings, that are still useful for routing.

 - [Silk and Soul requirements](https://app.milanote.com/1WbEZ11uqkHtVk/silk-and-soul--act-3-requirements?p=Ug6mw9f6KRi)
-Completing True Ending, means completing the Silk and Soul quest, which has a rather complex set of requirements.
+Completing True Ending means completing the Silk and Soul quest, which has a rather complex set of requirements.
 The link above explains in more detail, the requirements of each of these points.
 But as a very basic explanation, you are required to :
   - Collect Faydown Cloak
   - Have the flea caravan travel to Fleatopia
-  - Acquired the Bellhome Key
+  - Acquire the Bellhome Key
-  - Defeated Lace in the Cradle
+  - Defeat Lace in the Cradle
-  - Acquired Snare Setter
+  - Acquire Snare Setter
-  - Acquired Maiden's Soul, Seeker's Soul, and Hermit's soul
+  - Acquire Maiden's Soul, Seeker's Soul, and Hermit's soul
-  - Completed these 10 **compulsory** wishes - Flexile Spines, Bone Bottom Repairs, A Lifesaving Bridge, Building Up Songclave, Strengthening Songclave, Restoration of Bellhart, Bellhart's Glory, Trail's End, Balm For the Wounded, and Crawbug Clearing.
+  - Complete these 10 **compulsory** wishes - Flexile Spines, Bone Bottom Repairs, A Lifesaving Bridge, Building Up Songclave, Strengthening Songclave, Restoration of Bellhart, Bellhart's Glory, Trail's End, Balm For the Wounded, and Crawbug Clearing.
   - Collect a further 17 wish points.
 Most wishes will give you 1 wish point, with the exception of the courier deliveries, which will give 0.5 wish points each.

 ---